Delaware S Corporation: Everything You Need to Know

 - The inability to own more than 80 percent of a non-S corporation.

 - Benefits such as medical insurance given to shareholders who own more than 2 percent of the corporation are not deductible by the corporation.

 - Some states do not recognize federal S corp status, which means an S corp doing business in those states is subject to double taxation at the state level.

 - In some states, S corps are subject to capital gains taxes or taxes on passive income over a certain level.

 - Shareholders of an S corporation are taxed on both dividends and earnings kept within the business.
 This means that all profits must pass through a shareholder for tax purposes even if the individual does not receive those funds.

 A new Delaware S corporation must fill out one of two forms depending on whether or not you plan to issue stock.
 Both must include the name and address of the company and of the incorporator as well as the purpose of the business.

 If you need help with registering an S corporation in Delaware, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.